pmbanugo/tina/docs/concepts/isolates.md

 | `correlation` | 4 bytes | For `.call` request-response matching |
 | `_reserved` | 4 bytes | Mailbox queue linkage (scheduler-internal) |
 | `payload` | 96 bytes | Inline message data |

-128 bytes = two x86 cache lines = one Apple Silicon cache line.
-This alignment is deliberate: the L2 spatial prefetcher on Intel fetches 128-byte pairs, so every prefetch brings data from the same message, not an unrelated one.

 For payloads larger than 96 bytes, use the **Transfer Buffer Pool** — allocate via `ctx_transfer_alloc()`, write via `ctx_transfer_write()`, send a small reference message, receiver reads via `ctx_transfer_read()`.